September is National Sickle Cell Awareness Month, and if there is one action that can have a lasting impact on the disease, it is cord blood banking.

-- SCD occurs among about one out of every 365 Black or African–American births.
+- SCD occurs among about one out of every 365 black or African–American births.

 - SCD occurs among about one out of every 16,300 Hispanic–American births.

-- About one in 13 Black or African–American babies is born with sickle cell trait (SCT).
+- About one in 13 black or African–American babies is born with sickle cell trait (SCT).

 This study strengthens several earlier studies, attesting to the excellent outcomes of cord blood transplants to treat sickle cell disease.
 An earlier National Institute of Health (NIH) study showed that the possibility of treatment for adults suffering from sickle cell anemia has greatly improved.
 Matched-sibling donors showed a high success rate for a cord blood–like transplant therapy.

 First published in July 2014.
-Revised and republished in September 2016.
+Revised and re-published in September 2016 and in August 2017.